A 4-star boulder problem, but only 2 star as a route.

 Nov 9, 2007

 Was on it today & paying very close attention to the landing on a dozen or so laps.
 The crux for me is far enough out that if you popped you might graze the ledge, but you'd land in the big rocks 20' down.
-The crux of the route is X unless you are quite tall and can skip going to the knob out right and eliminating the crux.
+The crux of the route is X unless you are quite tall and can skip going to the knob out right to eliminate the crux.